philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 Note we have missed out on [an optimization](https://egraphs.org/) by being too eager in our rewriting.
 The `a*2` multiplication turned into a bit shift before the divide `(a * 2) / 2` could do a more useful rewrite.

 What we have is a nonconfluent but terminating rewrite system.
-Nonconfluence is a possible model of the phase ordering problem.
+Nonconfluence is a possible way of mathematically modelling the phase ordering problem.

 We can instead construct multiterms, outputting all the possible rewrites.
 This is one way of fixing nonconfluence.
 We need to do some search.
 We can then extract the best term out of our options.